SB 1343 California Harassment Law

 California SB 1343 (State of California Senate Bill 1343) is a modifier of California Law AB 1825 (State of California Assembly Bill 1825).
 It mandates that all California employees receive sexual harassment training.
 Non-supervisory employees are required to receive at least one hour of training every two years, whereas supervisory employees must receive two hours of training biennially.

 The final Senate Bill 1343 (SB 1343) bill text can be found here.

 See a general summary of the history and evolution of California Sexual Harassment Law,

-See more in-depth analysis of the SB 1343 California legislation from Patti Perez.
+See more in-depth analysis of the Senate Bill 1343 (SB 1343) California legislation from Patti Perez.